Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 # What type of contributions we're looking for.

-This is an open source project and we love to receive contributions from our community — you!
+This is an open source project, and we love to receive contributions from our community — you!
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code which can be incorporated into the application codebase itself.

 # Asking to Pair

 This is a beginner friendly repo.
-Contributors can request a pairing (zoom/google hangouts) to pair with a maintainer on tackling an issue/submitting a PR/etc. If you want to do it for a pre-existing issue, simple indicate so in a comment under that issue.
+Contributors can request a pairing (zoom/google hangouts) to pair with a maintainer on tackling an issue, submitting a PR, etc. If you want to do it for a pre-existing issue, simply indicate so in a comment under that issue.
 If not, you may open a new Question issue and request a pairing.
 Please understand that this is a volunteer effort; maintainers may not always be available for pairing.

 # The Basics